gepton-infotech/dragonfly/milkton_executive/README.md

-# milkton_executive

-Milkton Executive App
+# 🥛 Milkton Executive

+Milkton delivery executive app empowers our milk delivery partner to manage their daily orders and reports through their mobile application.

+## Features

+- Mark Order: Delivered || Undelivered
+- Total Product List
+- Executive account and profile
+- Customer contact and address navigation via google maps
+- Order summary and reports

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is based on Flutter > v2.0.

 A few resources to get you started if this is your first Flutter project: